chauhang/mlflow/mlflow/pytorch/torchserve/examples/MNIST/example1/README.md

 Run the following command to create a new deployment named `mnist_test`

-`mlflow deployments create -t torchserve -m mnist_cnn.pt --name mnist_test`
+`mlflow deployments create -t torchserve -m mnist_cnn.pt --name mnist_test -C "MODEL_FILE=mnist_model.py" -C "HANDLER_FILE=mnist_handler.py"`

 ## Running prediction based on deployed model

 For testing Handwritten dataset, we are going to use a sample image placed in `test_data` directory.
 Run the following command to invoke prediction of our sample input `test_data/one.png`

-`mlflow deployments predict --name mnitestst_ --target torchserve --input_path sample.json  --output_path output.json`
+`mlflow deployments predict --name mnist_test --target torchserve --input_path sample.json  --output_path output.json`

 MNIST model would predict the handwritten digit and store the output in `output.json`.